-In addition to the potential safety impact of V2V and automation, the agency is also aware that these technologies have significant added potential to contribute to intelligent management of roadway traffic and reduce the burden of highway traffic on the environment.
+In addition to the potential safety impact of V2V and automation, the agency is also aware that these technologies have significant added potential to contribute to intelligent management of roadway traffic and reduce the burden of congestion on the environment.
 These potential benefits are additional reasons why the continued exploration of these technologies is an extremely worthwhile endeavor.
 NHTSA's decisions on these technologies will inevitably influence the manner and pace with which they are adopted.

 NHTSA is seeking to be an active partner in the development and implementation of V2V communications and automated driving technologies-an undertaking that requires collaboration with product developers, insurers, academia, and state and federal governments.
-We eagerly embrace this challenge and look forward to working with you all to realize the full potential of emerging technologies to reduce crashes and their resulting burden.
+I hope that I've provided you with a broad overview of what you can expect from NHTSA in the coming months and years.
+We eagerly embrace this challenge and look forward to realizing the full potential of emerging technologies to reduce crashes and their resulting burden.